lopez-hector/ClassificationHistology/README.md

 ## Classification of 7 tissue types, including tumors
 ___

-This repo contains script for inference and classification of histology images from the following tissues: tumor epithelium (tumor), immune cells (lympho), mucosal glands (mucosa), simple stroma (stroma), complex stroma (complex), and adipose.
-Details abot the data and its collections can be found in the source below.
+Identifying tissue types from histological images is a critical step in pathology.
+Computer vision techniques enable rapid and automatic classification of tissue types.
+This repo contains saved weights for CV model(s) and scripts for the inference and classification of histology images from the following tissues: tumor epithelium (tumor), immune cells (lympho), mucosal glands (mucosa), simple stroma (stroma), complex stroma (complex), and adipose.

-kaggle notebooks with exploratory data preparation and analysis are [here](https://www.kaggle.com/code/hectorlopezhernandez/colorectalhistologymodel) and [here](https://www.kaggle.com/code/hectorlopezhernandez/analysis-colorectaldata)
+kaggle notebooks with exploratory data preparation, model training, and analysis: [here](https://www.kaggle.com/code/hectorlopezhernandez/colorectalhistologymodel) and [here](https://www.kaggle.com/code/hectorlopezhernandez/analysis-colorectaldata)

 # Classification of Colorectal Histology Images